allesrebel/micromouse-1/README.md

 # California Micromouse
 This repo contains the code powering Cal Poly SLO IEEE's micromouse.

-We will most likely be using the MSP430 or the Tiva C.
+The microcontroller we are using is the MSP430.